-Program Accomplishments Continue/ Modify/Delete possibility of conversion in the future, the County will monitor the status of all affordable housing projects and as their funding sources near expiration, will work with the owners to consider options to preserve such units as affordable.
-The County will also provide technical support to property owners and tenants regarding proper procedures relating to noticing and options for preservation. areas of the County at risk of converting to market rate.
-The County will conduct monitoring as project approaches expiration. next 10 years.
+Program Accomplishments Continue/ Modify/Delete status of all affordable housing projects and as their funding sources near expiration, will work with the owners to consider options to preserve such units as affordable.
+The County will also provide technical support to property owners and tenants regarding proper procedures relating to noticing and options for preservation. market rate.
+The County will conduct monitoring as project approaches expiration.
 HE-2.C: Single-Room Occupancy Units: Single-Room Occupancy Units: Permit single-room occupancy (SRO) dwelling units within the R-3 and R-4 zoning districts by right and in the C-3 zoning district by conditional use permit.
 SROs are one housing type appropriate for extremely low-income households.
 Completed by Ordinance No. 2104 adopted by the Board of Supervisors on April 28, 2021.
 Delete Programs - Goal HE-3: Adequate Sites HE-3.A: Housing and Vacant Land Inventory: Continue to maintain and update the established database of vacant land suitable for residential development to assess the geographical distribution of housing to ensure that housing opportunities are appropriately distributed and to ensure the County has sufficient capacity of residentially zoned land.
 Include information such as zoning, acreage, major environmental constraints, and the availability of infrastructure.
 If necessary, consider rezoning parcels if there is an under- or overconcentration of housing in particular areas of the county.
 Use the information in the inventory to revise the Housing Element as appropriate to ensure adequate residential land is available to meet the County's RHNA targets.
 In addition, pursuant to Government Code 65583.2(c), the County will rezone sites 024-030-19-1, 078-172-16-1, 102-080-41-1 to allow residential use by- right.
 This by-right (without discretionary review) requirement is only for housing developments in which at least 20 percent of the units are affordable to lower-income households.
 Vacant Land Inventory developed and adopted August 27, 2019 and By right rezoned completed with the adoption of Ordinance No. 2104 on April 28, 2021 by the Tehama County Board of Supervisors.
-However, APN: 078-172-16 (0.83 acre) has been determined not to be need ed for Tehama County's site inventory due to the adoption of PM No. 20-05, which created three 10 acre or less parcels for High Density Extremely Low/Very Low and Low income housing needs.
+However, APN: 078-172-16 (0.83 acre) has been determined not to be needed for Tehama County's site inventory due to the adoption of PM No. 20-05, which created three 10 acre or less parcels for High Density Extremely Low/Very Low and Low income housing needs.
 APN: 078-172-16 is in a flood plain and therefore zoned Natural Resource.
 Parcel APN: 024-030-019, which exceed eight acres has been designated by right residential development.
 Modify and continue.
 Program HE 3.A revised to address any by-right requirements not previously included.